Knowledge Base Sections ▾

 OpenClaw + Gonka AI - affordable AI agents

-OpenClaw - a framework for creating autonomous AI agents capable of performing complex tasks: research, code writing, business process automation.
-Agents work in a "think → act → observe" loop, autonomously decomposing tasks and calling tools.
+OpenClaw is a framework for creating autonomous AI agents capable of performing complex tasks: research, coding, and business process automation.
+Agents operate in a "think → act → observe" loop, independently decomposing tasks and calling tools.

-The main problem with autonomous agents is cost.
+The main problem with autonomous agents is the cost.
 One agent can make 50-500 LLM calls per task.
-At OpenAI prices ($2.50-15/1M tokens), this is $5-50 per task.
-If the agent works continuously - the monthly bill reaches thousands of dollars.
-This is the difference between a profitable and unprofitable product.
+At OpenAI prices ($2.50-15/1M tokens), that is $5-50 per task.
+If an agent runs continuously, the monthly bill reaches thousands of dollars.
+This is the difference between a profitable and an unprofitable product.

-JoinGonka Gateway reduces the cost by 2800 times: $0.001/1M tokens.
-An agent that cost $50 per task now costs $0.018.
+JoinGonka Gateway reduces costs by 580x: $0.003/1M tokens.
+An agent that used to cost $50 per task now costs $0.086.
 This makes autonomous agents economically viable even for startups and indie developers.

 Step 1: Get API Key